viren15152/MERN-Book-Search-Engine/README.md

 ## Description

-This is a Book Search Engine application that makes use of Google Books API to create a graphql API with Apollo Server.
+This is a book search engine application that makes use of Google Books API to create a graphql API with Apollo Server.
 MERN stack is implemented to create the app.
 Users can sign up and log in for an account, search for a book of their liking and add it to a list of saved books, users can also remove the saved books.

 ## Visuals